yonatanzxc123/Signally/PLAN.md

 ### Classroom

+- [x] Confirm real CSI capture and motion detection work in the classroom deployment; validated successfully during the initial classroom test.
-- [ ] Rediscover the classroom BSSID, channel, and bandwidth.
+- [x] Confirm the classroom BSSID, channel, and bandwidth for the tested AP setup; rediscover only if the classroom AP/configuration changes.
 - [ ] Capture at least three empty/moving pairs.
 - [ ] Recalculate the normalized separation.
 - [ ] Override `SIGNALLY_CSI_BASELINE_FACTOR` through environment configuration.